MatN23/LuminaAI/Readme.md

 2. Review existing GitHub issues
 3. Create a new issue with detailed information
 4. Include logs, configuration, and system information

+## 🤝 Contributing

+Contributions are welcome!
+New to open source?
+Here’s how you can help:
+- 📖 Improve documentation
+- 🐛 Report issues
+- 💡 Suggest new features
+- 🧪 Add training benchmarks

+Just fork the repo and open a PR 🚀

 ---